clnsmth/soso/docs/source/dev/design.rst

 With this pattern, new support for metadata standards or versions can be easily added as strategy modules without modifying the client code or test suite.

 Users typically define workflows that iterate over a series of metadata files.
-For each file, along with its corresponding strategy and any unmappable properties expressed as `kwargs`, users invoke `main.convert`, which then returns a SOSO record.
+For each file, along with its corresponding strategy and any unmappable properties expressed as `kwargs`, users invoke `convert`, which then returns a SOSO record.

 .. image:: sequence_diagram.png
    :alt: Strategy Pattern